The Armchair Traveler Ritual

 ✨ Ask the Oracle Guide

-Have a question about the Three Falls Trail, Corrie ten Boom's lesson on gratitude, or the Alpine wildflowers?
+Curious about Corrie ten Boom's lesson on gratitude, the Blue Lemon salmon bribe, or the mystery of the third waterfall?
 Ask our AI Guide!

 The Three Falls Trail was a powerful reminder that sometimes the detours in life are the destination.
 What started as a frustrating search for a trailhead turned into one of my all-time favorite wildflower hikes.
-It's a journey that offers so much more than just the waterfalls at the end—it's about the views, the flowers, and the profound beauty of embracing a longer, more scenic path.
-It’s a hike that’s good for the legs and even better for the soul.
+It’s a hike that’s good for the legs and even better for the soul!

 Sending Love and Positive Vibes,